U.S. burger chains aim to scoop up patrons with boozy milkshakes

 Red Robin’s beer milkshake is a limited-time offering sold as part of the restaurant’s Oktoberfest menu.
 It will be priced around $5 and served only to patrons of legal drinking age.

-The milkshake offers diners a low-cost way to add a little adventure to their mals at a time when the menus at large fast-food burger chains like McDonald’s (MCD.N), Burger King BKW.N and Wendy’s (WEN.O) have become a “sea of sameness,” said Denny Post, Red Robin’s chief marketing officer.
+The milkshake offers diners a low-cost way to add a little adventure to their meals at a time when the menus at large fast-food burger chains like McDonald‘s, Burger King and Wendy’s have become a “sea of sameness,” said Denny Post, Red Robin’s chief marketing officer.

 “The male at the table is the one more likely to take the bait,” Post said.